abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 mind become more peaceful, settled and clear?*It's not something we can learn from a book, reading about some theory and trying to make sense of it.
-Rather, it's about paying attention to this element of experience—our own experiences and the experiences of others.
+Rather, it's about paying attention to this element of experience---our own experiences and the experiences of others.
 For instance, when Ajahn Dtun visited here recently, the teachings he offered were always conveyed in terms of his own practice: "This was my experience.
 This was the practice I used.
 This is what worked for me."